CtfChan/LearnRoboticsCpp/README.md

 - [x] cleanup filters and consolidate common funct one header
 - [x] mpc
 - [x] use Pose2D instead of pose in a lot of places
-- [ ] consolidate path trackers
+- [x] move path trackers into the right folder
-- [ ] consolidate path planning algos
+- [ ] move path planners into the right folder
 - [ ] clean up mpc impl.
 - [ ] EKFSLAM
 - [ ] FAST SLAM
 - [ ] Graph slam
 - [ ] informed rrtstar
 - [ ] batch informed rrtstar
+- [ ] consolidate rrts
 - [ ] reed shepps path
 - [ ] hybrid A*
 - [ ] lidar to grip map